Safe and Sound in the Cloud—How Akeyless Protects Your Secrets

 Since the Gateway sits on the organization’s local network, it plays an important role in performance.
 It determines which secrets to store locally, how often, and when to remove them.

-For example, the admin can specify whether to cache secrets for a set amount of time, and when the secrets are deleted from the cache.
-Like a browser cache, this setting improves performance and lowers lag time, deleting secrets when they are not being used and downloading local copies during frequent usage.
+For example, the admin can specify whether to cache secrets for a set amount of time, and when to delete secrets from the cache.
+Like a browser cache, this setting improves performance and lowers lag time.
+The gateway deletes secrets when they are not being used, downloading local copies during frequent usage.

 In addition, the Gateway allows proactive secret fetching, which can store backups of your vault locally.
 If you ever disconnect from the vault, you can have peace of mind that everything will carry on as if nothing has changed.